 Getting to the Root of the Problem

 As you can see, there are many reasons why dogs eat poop.
 The reasons largely span three main categories: health, environment and behavior.
-My effective system for deterring your dog from eating poop addresses all three of these areas and is laid out in easy-to-follow step by step instructions.
+My effective system for deterring your dog from poop addresses all three of these areas and is laid out in easy-to-follow step by step instructions.

 Before embarking on a plan of action, it is very important to know why your dog engages in this disgusting habit.
 Once you know the reason, the answer will present itself.

 Now that you have a better understanding of the problem, and the issues surrounding the problem, it is time to target the root cause of your dog’s poop .